 The Seventh Circuit’s discussion of the type of proof needed to bring a Section 1983 First Amendment retaliation claim clarifies the factors that courts (and parties) should evaluate in bringing such a claim, including, the motive of the plaintiff.
 The Court also explained how the police officer’s complaint was sufficient to state a claim against the Village under the Monell test for imposing civil liability under a municipality.
 In this case, the court determined that the plaintiff police officer had alleged enough facts to show that Thomas Scully (the Police Chief) had de facto authority to set policy on firing and hiring police officers, which was sufficient to potentially impose liability on the Village because Scully was in charge of the police department and his decisions were not reviewed by the Village board.
 A copy of the court’s ruling can be read by clicking here Kristofek v.
 Village of Orland Hills et al. (7th Cir.
 2013).

-The civil rights attorneys at DeBlasio & Donnell LLC are prepared to discuss your civil rights claim with you.
-To schedule an appointment to speak with one of our attorneys, call us Toll Free at (877) 646-9245 or contact us via our website at http://dd-lawfirm.com/contact.php.
+The civil rights attorneys at DeBlasio & Gower LLC are prepared to discuss your civil rights claim with you.
+To schedule an appointment to speak with one of our attorneys, call us at (630) 560-1123 or visit us on our website at https://www.dgllc.net